TomZebra/Sign-Up_Newsletter/README.md

 ## Description

 A simple Sign-Up form for logging your credentials.
 The code is written with Node.js with express, request and bodeyParser modules.
 The design form is from a Bootstrap library.
+It is linked with a mailchimp API.

 ## Installation